In this no-code tutorial, you'll learn how to automatically generate any kind of marketing video using Zapier and Creatomate's video generation API.

 In this step, we'll set up an action for Creatomate to generate a video using the data provided by the trigger.

 Search for and select Creatomate as the app and Create Single Render as the action event.
-Then, select your account or signing in with your project's API key, which you can find under Project Settings in your Creatomate dashboard:
+Then, select your account or sign in with your project's API key, which you can find under Project Settings in your Creatomate dashboard:

 Then click Continue.